Olive Oil Origin & Single-Origin Heritage

 Why Origin Matters

-• Authenticity: no anonymous blends; full traceability.
+• Authenticity: no anonymous blends; every bottle traces to one farm, one harvest.

-• Biodiversity: protects Calabria’s cultivars and traditions.
+• Biodiversity: protects rare native Calabrian cultivars and traditional farming practices.

-• Flavor integrity: terroir creates signature taste.
+• Flavor integrity: terroir — soil, altitude, microclimate — creates a signature taste that blending erases.

-• Family farms: supports sustainable agriculture.
+• Family farms: supports sustainable agriculture and direct producer relationships.

 How to Read Origin on Labels